HB 1342 could allow Marshallese Arkansans to serve as a law enforcement officer

-NORTHWEST ARKANSAS, Ark.
-(KNWA/KFTA) – A new bill will allow Marshallese Arkansans to protect and serve our community.
+NORTHWEST ARKANSAS (KNWA/KFTA) – A new bill will allow Marshallese Arkansans to protect and serve our community.

 Megan Godfrey is the State Representative for District 89.